Our Favourite Places

 Lots of cities claim to welcome the world, but few can match the hospitable welcome Vancouver, British Columbia provides her visitors.
 (And as a Tornoto-based company, that’s not easy for us to admit!)
 A Pacific seaport with a laidback allure, it collects cultures and ethnicities from almost all of the world’s corners, then comingles them in neighbourhoods at once unique and familiar.
 Nestled snugly between ocean and mountains, the city has managed to grow without overwhelming its beauteous surroundings or sacrificing its comforting come-as-you-are atmosphere.

 Nature is omnipresent and inescapable in the city, and convenient access to the outdoors is a hallmark of Vancouver attractions—one of the many reasons the city frequently ranks as Canada’s most livable.

-A few points of interest in Greater Vancouver are the famed Capilano Suspension Bridge—easily one of the most photographed places in all of B.C.—in the Capilano River Regional Park, and Grouse Mountain, home to exceptional gondola-assisted views, the delightful mountaintop Grouse Nest restaurant and a grizzly bear preserve.
+A few points of interest in Greater Vancouver are the famed Lynn Canyon Suspension Bridge—it’s free, and prettier than the other suspension bridge you may have heard of.
+Grouse Mountain, home to exceptional gondola-assisted views, the delightful mountaintop Grouse Nest restaurant and a grizzly bear preserve.